For information on Specified Systems, Compliance Schedules and BWOFs see below

 An amendment to a compliance schedule may be triggered/required if:

-It is the responsibility of the building owner or their agent to make the application for the amendment on the Building Forms called Compliance Schedule Amendment (Form 11) on the prescribed form.
+It is the responsibility of the building owner or their agent to make the application for the amendment on the Building Forms called Compliance Schedule Amendment (Form 11) on the prescribed form found on the Applications and Checklists page.
 For more information refer to MBIE website.

 Details of the specified systems (safety systems) must be provided with any building consent application where there are specified systems associated with the building.
 These details must include the performance standards and the proposed inspection, maintenance and reporting procedures for the specified safety systems in the building.